tbalza/tbalza-blog-hugo/content/posts/docker_wordpress/docker_wordpress.md

 It also needs to install the efs-utils agent, and mount it to `/mnt/efs` before the container runs, so it can successfully mount the persistent volume defined earlier in the container definitions.

-Without this crucial step or instance won't be ready to connect to the container, and the volume will not mount correctly, and instead create internal volumes on the attached SSD very time it's instantiated,
+Without this crucial step or instance won't be ready to connect to the container, and the volume will not mount correctly, and instead create internal volumes on the attached SSD every time it's instantiated,

 ![efs-error](/posts/docker_wordpress/efs-error.png)